-We love to see independent artists striving for greatness, but a big part of that succeeding is having a good idea of exactly what needs to be done to get there efficiently and effectively.
-So, we created a checklist to keep you on track this year.
+We love to see independent artists strive for greatness, but a big part of the recipe for success is having an honest and thorough idea of exactly what needs to be done to make it happen.
+So, we created a checklist to keep you on track this year…

 Marketing Your Music //

 Take the time to revisit who your target is meant to be and make changes to realign your efforts.
 Focusing your social media posts and marketing efforts to appeal to your respective audience is key.
 Try a new strategy like teasing your upcoming release on Instagram Stories or hosting competitions on your socials.